 7. Help Other People

 There are a lot of people that are really struggling right now (emotionally, financially, etc.) that you can help.
-Look around and find ways to support others.
+Look around and find ways to support others in this crisis.
 This is why I started Morning Upgrade.
 I thought…what better time than now to inspire others to develop a morning routine that could change their life?

 I hope that you will create a morning routine…it will really help you!
-If you need ideas on how to get started, sign-up for my newsletter and I’ll send you a copy of my morning routine plus a worksheet for you to make your own.
+If you need ideas on how to get started, sign-up for my newsletter.

 Here are the key takeaways I hope you got from this post: